Customer support +49 (40) 59380 500

 • and the host address

-The information about the network address is important for the delivery of data packets.
-Thereby the network address or also Net-IP roughly comparable to a postal code.
+Information about the network address is important for the delivery of data packets.
+The network address or Net-IP roughly comparable to a postal code.
 It determines a subnet in whose area the host address falls.
 The host address (Host ID) in turn is comparable to a street/house number of a destination address.
 It is assigned to a special host within the subnet.

-All computers in a local network (e.g. in the office network) where the network share is the same are in the same subnet and can communicate with each other.
-Here, the network address is identical for the source and destination address and the data packet can be delivered within the subnet without further routing.
+All computers in a local network, for example in the office network, where the network share is the same, are in the same subnet and can communicate with each other.
+In this case, the network address is identical for the source and destination addresses and the data packet can be delivered within the subnet without further routing.
 If the network addresses are different, the data packet must be routed via the standard gateway (default gateway) to a different subnet.
-Requests and data packets are therefore first sent to the Net IP of a specific router, as in a letter sorting system, which then distributes them to the respective host.
+Requests and data packets are therefore first sent to the Net-IP of a specific router, as in a letter sorting system, which then distributes them to the respective host.

 IPv4